einarwh/experiments-in-powerblog/content/blog-posts/how-to-reduce-bunches-of-things.md

 }
 ```

 This would work for non-empty bunches of things.
-But that means we’d have to check for that in some way before calling `Reduce`.
-That’s quite annoying.
+But that means we'd have to check for that in some way before calling `Reduce`.
+That's quite annoying.

 What would be useful is some sort of harmless value that we could combine with any other value and just end up with the other value.
 So we could just use that magical value as the initial value for our `Reduce`.

-Luckily, it turns out that there are such magical values for all the semigroups we’ve looked at.
-In fact, we’ve seen two such values already.
-For integers under addition, it’s zero.
-For lists under concatination, it’s the empty list.
+Luckily, it turns out that there are such magical values for all the semigroups we've looked at.
+In fact, we've seen two such values already.
+For integers under addition, it's zero.
+For lists under concatination, it's the empty list.
 But there are others.
-For integers under multiplication, it’s one.
-For strings under concatination, it’s the empty string.
-And for functions under composition, it’s the identity function, which just returns whatever value you hand it.
+For integers under multiplication, it's one.
+For strings under concatination, it's the empty string.
+And for functions under composition, it's the identity function, which just returns whatever value you hand it.
 Now if you can provide such a value, which is called the unit value, for your semigroup, you get what the mathematicians call a _monoid_.
-It’s another intensely unfamiliar-sounding name, but again the meaning is very precise.
+It's another intensely unfamiliar-sounding name, but again the meaning is very precise.

 We can represent monoids in our programs by introducing another interface: